Send the link below via email or IMCopy

 Attention Deficit Hyperactivity Disorder is the most common childhood mental health disorder.
 The prevalence among children is 9%, with boys (12% prevalence) being twice as likely to be diagnosed with the disorder than girls (5% prevalence).
-The incidence of the disorder has been estimated to be between 7-16% (Barbaresi et al., 2002).

 The symptom categories yield three potential classifications of ADHD—predominantly inattentive type, predominantly hyperactive-impulsive type, or combined type if criteria for both subtypes are met:

 •Be easily distracted, miss details, forget things, and frequently switch from one activity to another

 •Become bored with a task after only a few minutes, unless doing something enjoyable

 •Have difficulty focusing attention on organizing and completing a task or learning something new or trouble completing or turning in homework assignments, often losing things (e.g., pencils, toys, assignments) needed to complete tasks or activities

 •Not seem to listen when spoken to

 •Have difficulty processing information as quickly and accurately as others